keleshev/keleshev.com/map-as-a-recursion-scheme-in-ocaml.md

 to our pass.
 Number ❶ is `with_defined` which given an identifier adds it to the `defined` list to pass this information down.
 Number ❷ is `check_id`.
-Given an identifier it checks if it belongs to the `defined` list, and if it does not—it adds it to the list of `undefined` variables.
+Given an identifier it checks if the identifier belongs to the `defined` list, and if it does not—it adds it to the list of `undefined` variables.
 Finally ❸ we create a function to extract the list of undefined variables from a monadic value.